pfheatwole/thesis/source/introduction.rst

 Wind Fields
 ===========

 ..
-Discuss wind fields and their importance to paragliding pilots
+Introduce wind fields and their importance to paragliding pilots

-* How do paragliders depend on the wind?
+* [[Define *wind field*.
+Specifically, wind is the motion of air relative to the ground.
+Define *wind vector* here as well?]]

+* Why is the wind field important to paragliding pilots?

   * Because a paraglider is a non-powered aircraft its motion is entirely dictated by interactions with gravity and wind.